LowellInstruments/ddt/README.md

 Old DDH with Rpi3 might get stuck at boot on a black screen with a blinking cursor.

-Pressing ```ctrl + alt + F1``` should give you time to see the remote access IP on screen.

-SSH to the box, or either connecting the disk via USB to your computer, do the following:
+On a laptop, open the SSD disk with a USB reader and do the following:

 ```console
 sudo nano /boot/config.txt